Updated on March 1, 2017

 “The Phase II safety and efficacy data so far are very promising and support moving this program into pivotal studies.
 We are analyzing the efficacy data further and plan to present results of both preclinical and clinical studies at upcoming medical conferences.”

 3. Histogen announcing trial in Mexico.
-We don’t know for sure yet if Mexico will be the official first destination for Histogen’s HSC.
+We don’t know for sure yet if Mexico will be the first official destination for Histogen’s HSC.
 If it is though, that’d be cool, because Mexico is a lot closer to me than Japan or Turkey.
 We know that Gail Naughton of Histogen has been evaluating the best location to initiate the final study for the approval of HSC.
 We will know that location this year, and hopefully very soon.

 7. Bag of goodies.
-Some updates that I expect to see from treatments that show great potential are JAK inhibitors and other Dr. Christiano research, Bimatoprost for scalp, Breezula anti-androgen, Clinica CFS Stem Cell Transfer, and Theracell.
+Some updates that I expect to see from treatments that show great potential are: JAK inhibitors and other Dr. Christiano research, Bimatoprost for scalp, Breezula anti-androgen, Clinica CFS Stem Cell Transfer, and Theracell.

 Let’s keep good cheer up in 2016 for updates on all of these promising treatments and a few good wildcards.